 • has or had a remedy by way of initiating proceedings in a court of law,

 unless the Victorian Ombudsman considers that it would be unreasonable to expect the aggrieved person to resort to that right or remedy, or that the matter merits investigation to avoid injustice (s 15(5), 15(6)).

 The Victorian Ombudsman also does not investigate matters relating to the terms and conditions of employment of people employed by an authority unless she considers that the matter merits investigation to avoid some injustice (s 15(4)).

 The Victorian Ombudsman can decide to not enquire into or investigate a complaint where:

 • the complainant made the complaint more than 12 months after becoming aware of the administrative action and fails to give a satisfactory explanation for the delay in making the complaint (s 15A(2));

 • the complaint is trivial, frivolous, vexatious, not made in good faith, or the subject matter of the complaint has already been investigated or otherwise dealt with by another agency (s 15A(1)); or

 • the complaint is made by a person who is not affected by the administrative action that is the subject of the complaint, and is not a suitable representative for the aggrieved person (s 14(1)).

-Under section 14(1) of the OA Act (Vic), the ombudsman can accept complaints made on behalf of another person when the complaint is made by:
+Under section 14(1) of the OA Act (Vic), the Victorian Ombudsman can accept complaints made on behalf of another person when the complaint is made by:

 • a member of parliament acting on behalf of an aggrieved person;